University of Chicago Laboratory Schools: Student body and academics

 According to the 2021 Lab Student Wellness Survey, 48% of girls and 25% of boys, for a total of 37% of students, identify as part of the LGBTQ community.

-The high school was ranked fourth in the nation for its record of sending graduates to elite universities and colleges.
-From 2012 to 2016, some of the colleges at which U-High students matriculated were: University of Chicago (71 students), New York University (20 students), Northwestern University (19 students), Yale University (15 students), Stanford University (11 students), Massachusetts Institute of Technology (9 students), Brown University (9 students), Johns Hopkins University (9 students), Princeton University (7 students), Columbia University (7 students), and Harvard University (3 students).
-For the class of 2018, forty-nine percent of Lab students attended top-25 institutions across the country.
+In 2007 The Wall Street Journal ranked the high school fourth in the nation for its record of sending graduates to 8 elite colleges including its parent university, University of Chicago.

 U-High offers more than 150 different classes.
 All are college preparatory in nature and there are more than 30 Advanced Placement or Advanced Topic courses.
 High school students may also qualify to take classes at the University of Chicago at no extra charge, and about 20 do so each year.
 The average composite ACT score is 31.5.
+U-High uses a 4.0 unweighted GPA scale, does not rank students, and allows open course selection without academic tracking.
 The school maintains four separate libraries which collectively hold over 110,000 volumes.